Updated: Jul 29

 1. I should be further along.

 Are you overbooking yourself?
 Don't create busywork.
 The arrow of time is unavoidable, but this can create a sense of urgency and motivation to accomplish as much as possible in our lifetime.
 Time is in our control through our attention and values.
 The way to manage your time is to choose carefully what you focus on and what you do with your time.
 Remember to pace yourself so you don't burn out—trust it will happen.

 Feeling uninspired?
 Maybe it's time to take a break.
 Procrastination can serve important purposes, and it is something to be hacked rather than beaten.
 Downtime can repair DNA and result in more efficient work and fluid creativity than forcing yourself to do a task despite internal turmoil.

 Reframe lack of self-discipline as lack of desire.
-You simply don't feel called to do something in a given moment, and that's neither good nor bad, simply a product of you following your intuition.
+You simply don't feel called to do something in a given moment.

 Taking breaks can lead to fresh eyes and more ideas.
 Make sure your basic needs are met.
 In the meantime, something major could be incubating, waiting to surface.